Operating Sustainably

 Program Oversight

-To ensure that our environmental sustainability strategy is aligned with our business strategy and has the leadership support and guidance to be successful, we have established robust program governance.
+We have established program governance to ensure that our environmental sustainability strategy aligns with our broader business strategy and receives adequate support and guidance to succeed.

-Ross has also established the Environmental Sustainability Steering Committee (ESSC), which is comprised of senior leaders from across the Company, including those from Store Operations, Supply Chain, Property Development, Finance, Indirect Procurement, and Legal.
+Ross also convenes a cross-functional Environmental Sustainability Steering Committee (ESSC), which is comprised of senior leaders from across the Company, including the Store Operations, Supply Chain, Property Development, Finance, Indirect Procurement, and Legal teams.
 The ESSC is responsible for identifying and managing risks and opportunities associated with climate change, informing and endorsing GHG emissions and waste reduction strategies, and identifying and supporting projects in pursuit of achieving those strategies.
-The ESSC also provides input to a dedicated Sustainability team and helps align the program with the overall business strategy.
+Additionally, the ESSC advises our dedicated Sustainability team and ensures that Ross’ sustainability program aligns with our overall business strategy.

 -